 A large portion of our customers authorize us to bill their credit card accounts directly for our products.
 If customers pay for their subscriptions with stolen credit cards, we could incur substantial third-party vendor costs for which we may not be reimbursed.
 Further, our customers provide us with credit card billing information online or over the phone, and we do not review the physical credit cards used in these transactions, which increases our risk of exposure to fraudulent activity.
 We also incur charges, which we refer to as chargebacks, from the credit card companies for claims that the customer did not authorize the credit card transaction for our products, something that we have experienced in the past.
 If the number of claims of unauthorized credit card transactions becomes excessive, we could be assessed substantial fines for excess chargebacks, and we could lose the right to accept credit cards for payment.
 In addition, credit card issuers may change merchant standards, including data protection and documentation standards, required to utilize their services from time to time.
 If we fail to maintain compliance with current merchant standards or fail to meet new standards, the credit card associations could fine us or terminate their agreements with us, and we would be unable to accept credit cards as payment for our products.
 Our products may also be subject to fraudulent usage and schemes, including third parties accessing customer accounts or viewing and recording data from our communications solutions.
-These fraudulent activities can result in unauthorized access to customer accounts and data, unauthorized use of our products, and charges and expenses to customers for fraudulent usage.
+These fraudulent activities can result in unauthorized access to customer accounts or viewing and recording data from our communications solutions.
+These fraudulent usage.
 We may be required to pay for these charges and expenses with no reimbursement from the customer, and our reputation may be harmed if our products are subject to fraudulent usage.
-Although we implement multiple fraud prevention and detection controls, we cannot assure you that these controls will be adequate to protect against fraud.
-Substantial losses due to fraud or our inability to accept credit card payments would cause our customer base to significantly decrease and would harm our business.
+Although we implement multiple fraud prevention and detection controls, we cannot assure you that these controls will be adequate to protect against